 Related videos:

-The eight players called up from the azulgrana team are Joan García, Pau Cubarsí, Eric García, Pedri, Gavi, Dani Olmo, Lamine Yamal, and Ferran Torres, making the 2025-26 La Liga champion the club with the highest representation in the national team.
+The eight azulgranas called up are Joan García, Pau Cubarsí, Eric García, Pedri, Gavi, Dani Olmo, Lamine Yamal, and Ferran Torres, making the LaLiga champion 2025-26 the club with the highest representation in the national team.

-"Dani Carvajal and Álvaro Morata have been very important, and I hope they will come back in the future.
+"Dani Carvajal and Álvaro Morata have been very important, and I hope they come back in the future.
 They have left a great legacy of leadership, but the generation that remains is perfectly capable.
 I am very grateful to them," said De la Fuente at a press conference in Madrid.

 Without Carvajal or Morata, Spain's new captains will be Rodrigo Hernández, Unai Simón, and Ferran Torres, based on the highest number of international appearances.